canonical/ubuntu-packaging-guide/getting-set-up.rst

 Launchpad is the central piece of infrastructure we use in Ubuntu.
 It not only stores our packages and our code, but also things like translations, bug reports, and information about the people who work on Ubuntu and their team memberships.
-You'll also use Launchpad to publish your proposed fixes, and get other Ubuntu developers to review and sponsor them.
+You will also use Launchpad to publish your proposed fixes, and get other Ubuntu developers to review and sponsor them.

 You will need to register with Launchpad and provide a minimal amount of